rsl/tabula_rasa/README.md

 # TabulaRasa

-An opinionate yet simple table generator for Rails
+An opinionated yet simple table generator for Rails

 ## Installation